liuxy1103/CAD/readme.md

 ## Wafer4 Dataset
 We introduce the Wafer4 dataset, a new electron microscopy (EM) neuron segmentation dataset collected from a region of the mouse medial entorhinal cortex.
 Utilizing Multi-Beam-SEM technology, the dataset is imaged at an impressive resolution of $8\times8\times35$ nm, providing intricate details of neural structures.

 Comprising a volumetric size of $125\times1250\times1250$ voxels, the Wafer4 dataset offers fine-grained voxel-level annotations for over $1.9\times10^8$ voxels.
 This level of granularity enables precise segmentation of neural components, facilitating detailed analyses of neuronal morphology and connectivity patterns.
+This dataset is divided into 100 sections for training and 25 sections for testing

 Notably, the Wafer4 dataset stands out due to its focus on the allocortex, a cerebral cortex region occupying a smaller area (10%) compared to the neocortex.
 While existing datasets primarily target the neocortex, particularly the somatosensory cortex, the Wafer4 dataset fills a crucial gap by providing insights into the allocortical region.